- What other people think of me is crucial (good or bad).

 If you read my blog about a month ago (A Beautiful Beatdown), I listed a few lies that I have allowed to outline my life–lies that have seeped in and taken over my mind, subtly, darkly and deviously.
 I have written 2 other blogs about the lie of not being “enough” and about the lie that multi-tasking is admirable and the mark of successful people.

 Today I am ready to talk about the three lies listed above.
 They all seem to overlap.
 My readiness today comes from where my mind has been camping for quite some time and has finally hit its proverbial “bottom”.

-You can see the obvious theme: over-concern about someone else.
-Someone else’s approval or disapproval of me and someone else’s successes or failures compared to my own.
+You can see that the obvious theme is over-concern about someone else; Someone else’s approval or disapproval of me and someone else’s successes or failures compared to my own.

 When I am consumed with how I am perceived and how I compare with other people, there is little room left over for love, serving, and compassion, which are the markers of the genuine and vulnerable woman I long to be.
 I write about this longing repetitively in my blogs and pray for it often.

 I sign my books with the tag line “…in this together”, and reiterate the message that “you are not the only one” who struggles with signature defects like control, worry, fear, jealousy and judgmentalism–the diseases of the soul that keep us sick.

 And yet…when I view myself as either less-than or better-than others, there is zero chance that we can be united in our struggles.
 Comparison in any form results in isolation.
 It fosters a pedestal-posturing or bottom-dwelling life.